hkariti/ansible2-meetup/ansible-2.md

 ### Harder changes

+* Do the easy changes, merge and wait

+* A few weeks of weird problems now and then
+    * Weird usecases, rarely used scripts, etc

 * Be ready to debug odd things failing
     * Example: Small variable precedence changes in roles

-* A few weeks of weird problems now and then
-    * Weird usecases, rarely used scripts, etc
+---

+### Us, now

+* We're currently in version 2.1
+* On our way to 2.2
+    * loop labels
+    * include_role
+    * other goodies

 ---